Weekend Getaway to Charlotte, North Carolina

-Upon arrival, they presented us with a small “eye opener” made of Orange Juice with Lavendar Syrup.
+Upon arrival, they presented us with a small “eye opener” made of Orange Juice with Lavender Syrup.
 Nice!
 For breakfast, Peyton chose the House-Made Granola and Berry Parfait and I, the Goat Lady Dairy Sandy Creek Cheese Omelet, from a specialty menu.
 My omelet, made with local goat cheese, gets an A+ for originality, though the preparation does take 15-20 minutes.
 The omelet was well worth the wait and tasted wonderful.
 The granola parfait was huge and there were an unbelievable amount of berries.
 Also, note that Evoke was voted Best Steakhouse in Charlotte in 2015.

 The King’s Kitchen